-The housing committee in cooperation with the Chief in Council will be required to ensure that accurate, detailed, and up-to-date records are maintained for the various administrative aspects of the council's housing-related activities.
-Reporting requirements will be clearly defined in the housing agreement, but generally speaking it is considered a good governance practice for housing providers to maintain the following types of records: Operational Records (including program information, day-to-day operational information, building records, and minutes of meetings), Administrative Records (including copies of reports and agreements, insurance information, financial reports and information, personnel and membership information, etc.), and Applicant and Tenant Records (including copies of tenancy agreements, correspondences between the housing committee and tenants, and all personal and financial information concerning applicants and tenants compiled during the course of application and / or tenancy).
+It is recommended that the Housing Authority be required to maintain records of its operations separately from the Band Council's records, in which case it is the Housing Authority's Board of Directors' responsibility to ensure that accurate, detailed, and up-to-date records are maintained for the various administrative aspects of the Authority's housing-related activities.
+Reporting requirements will be clearly defined in the housing agreement and in provincial legislation governing incorporation, but generally speaking it is considered a good governance practice for housing providers to maintain the following types of records: Corporate Records (including membership information, records of meetings, copies of job descriptions of Board members, etc.), Operational Records (including program information, day-to-day operational information, building records, and minutes of meetings), Administrative Records (including copies of reports and agreements, insurance information, financial reports and information, personnel and membership information, etc.), and Applicant and Tenant Records (including copies of tenancy agreements, correspondences between the Housing Authority and tenants, and all personal and financial information concerning applicants and tenants compiled during the course of application and / or tenancy).